korniko98/pivot-atlas/docs/artifacts/domain.md

 ####:octicons-arrow-right-24: Domains with similar names

-Threat actors may register multiple domains with a similar naming scheme, which can be levereged by analysts to discover additional potentially related domains by querying [DNS databases](/tools/#dns-data).
+Threat actors may register multiple domains with a similar naming scheme, which can be levereged by analysts to discover additional potentially related domains by querying [DNS databases](/tools/#dns-data) or using tools like [dnstwist](https://dnstwist.it/) to find permutations of any given domain name.
 Additionally, threat actors may use names similar to their target organizations' domain names, which can be a useful indicator of malicious intent when reviewing potentially related domains.
-Another possible solution is to use tools like [dnstwist](/tools/#dns-data) to find a comprehensive list of permutations based on a provided domain name.

 !!! abstract "Example"